checkmarx-ts/VSTS-Plugin/overview.md

-#Checkmarx Plug-in for Microsoft Visual Studio Team Services
+#Overview

-Checkmarx is a powerful Static Source Code Analysis (SAST) solution designed for identifying, tracking and fixing technical and logical security flaws.
+Checkmarx is a powerful single unified security solution for Static Source Code Analysis (SAST) and Open Source Analysis (OSA) designed for identifying, tracking and fixing technical and logical security flaws.

 Checkmarx is integrated seamlessly into the Microsoft’s Software Development Life Cycle (SDLC), enabling the early detection and mitigation of crucial security flaws.